JatinGupta-Tech/JatinGupta-Tech/README.md

 - Currently working as Assistant Manager at **<a href="https://kpmg.com/in/en.html">KPMG</a>**
 - Experience of 8+ years on design, develop & testing of restful APIs in NodeJS for web & mobile apps in different framework using cloud, DevOps & Agile.
-Developed & deployed android apps to play store with proven digital marketing strategies.
 Azure and GitHub certified with cloud fundamentals skills.
-Sound knowledge of solution designs & API architecture.
 - Fun fact: The first rule of programming - if it works, don’t touch it.🤓
 - I also love writing blogs on Medium. <a href="https://medium.com/@jatingupt4">Checkout My blogs</a>
 - How to reach me: [Let's get in touch!][linkedin] -->